argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

   - **required:** false
   - **type:** ISO 8601 UTC datestring,  example ``1999-12-31T23:59:59Z``
-  - **description:** date and time the upstream source file for this record was last modified
+  - **description:** date and time the upstream source file for this record was last modified.

 - ``country``